Redo of Healer: Anime

 An anime television series adaptation was announced by Kadokawa in November 2019.
 The series was animated by TNK and directed by Takuya Asaoka, with Kazuyuki Fudeyasu handling series composition, and Junji Goto designing the characters.
-The series aired for twelve episodes from January 13 to March 31, 2021, on Tokyo MX, KBS, AT-X, SUN, and BS11.
+The series aired for twelve episodes from January 13 to March 31, 2021, on AT-X, Tokyo MX, KBS, SUN, and BS11.
 The opening theme is "Cruel Dreams and Sleep" (残酷な夢と眠れ, Zankoku na Yume to Nemure) performed by Minami Kuribayashi, while the ending theme is "If You Can Change the World in a Dream" (夢で世界を変えるなら, Yume de Sekai o Kaeru Nara) performed by ARCANA PROJECT.

 There are three different versions of the anime: a censored broadcast version, a streaming-exclusive "Redo" version, and an uncensored "Complete Recovery" version.
 All of the stations airing the anime carried the broadcast version.
 In addition to airing the broadcast version at 11:30 p.m.
 JST, AT-X aired the "Complete Recovery" version on the same morning at 4:00 a.m.
 JST.
 The official Twitter account issued a content warning for the anime.
 Sentai Filmworks has licensed the anime outside Asia and German-speaking regions.
-Children's Playground Entertainment has licensed the series in Southeast Asia and is streaming it on Bilibili.